Frequently Asked Questions

 Absolutely!
 Our cooks have hand-selected dishes that are simple enough for anyone to master and impress their friends with but you can also make adjustments or choose other recipes that you are more comfortable cooking.

 For those hosting their Feast in Melbourne, you can also add an authentic starter, side salad or dessert to your Feast with our award-winning social enterprise ASRC Catering.
-Use FEAST2023 for 10% off your next order meals.asrc.org.au.
+Check out the menu at catering.asrc.org.au

 Who should I invite to the Feast?